cscorley/dissertation/chapters/4_dit/0_intro.md

 prevent, human error.

 @McDonald-Ackerman_1998 show that there are two expertise finding problems: identification and selection.
-In a semiautomated system, the system automatically identifies and suggests an expert for assignment.
+In a semi-automated system, the system automatically identifies and suggests an expert for assignment.
 In a fully-automated system, the system identifies and assigns a developer to the change request.  @Anvik-etal_2006 notes that a fully-automated approach may not